 Throwing away perfectly edible food is just like throwing away money.
 Many parts of foods that we commonly throw away are perfectly edible and often the most nutritious part.
 They may not be the most delicious and tempting foods but give them a try, it may save you a fortune in your lifetime and give you a nutrient boost.

-All of the fruit and veg listed below can be eaten but it’s best to only eat organic as often the skin in normal produce usually contains pesticides.
+All of the fruit and veg listed below can be eaten but it’s best to only eat organic the skin in normal produce often contains pesticides.

 Don’t Waste the Nutrients From These Foods